History MA

 Assessments are designed to develop your skills in accessible writing, critical analysis of historical material and verbal communication.

-Core modules also include opportunities to reflect on your personal development, identify skills you want to enhance and think about the value of your research for future career paths.
+Core modules include opportunities to reflect on your personal development, identify skills you want to enhance and explore how your research can shape your future career path.

 Optional modules allow you to pursue innovative and creative assessment forms such as small project assignments, for example as part of digital and public history modules, alongside traditional forms of assessment such as essays.

-Your research project gives you the opportunity to demonstrate your ability to design and complete an independent piece of work that showcases all the skills you practiced throughout the degree and highlights core transferable skills such as time- and project-management.
+Your research project gives you the opportunity to demonstrate your ability to design and complete an independent piece of work that showcases all the core transferable skills you practiced throughout the degree, such as time- and project management.

 Your career

-Optional modules are specifically designed to provide you with skills in public history - particular modules giving you real hands-on experience.
-Our graduates work in fields from lecturing and the museum and tourist industry to business management, marketing, law and media.
+Our graduates work in fields from lecturing and teaching, museums and tourist industry, to business management, marketing, law, and media.
 We also offer tailored support for students planning to progress to PhD study.

 School